appleseedhq/appleseed/README.md

 More information at http://appleseedhq.net/.

-### Build Instructions
+### Documentation

+Check out our [detailed build instructions](https://github.com/appleseedhq/appleseed/wiki/Building-appleseed) to build appleseed from source.

-Detailed build instructions are available in the [wiki](https://github.com/appleseedhq/appleseed/wiki).
+More developer documentation can be found in the [wiki](https://github.com/appleseedhq/appleseed/wiki).

 ### On The Web